doingandlearning/gatsby-blog/src/pages/articles/react-fundamentals.md

 description: 'egghead workshop - React fundamentals'
 ---

 Lots of tutorials and guides tend to miss the React fundamentals and dive straight into actually building components and apps.
-Often, they often through in Redux and other technologies at the get-go which can make truly grasping the underlying concepts more challenging.
+Often they throw in Redux and other technologies at the get-go which can make truly grasping the underlying concepts more challenging.

-This workshop is diving in and looking at those parts are sometimes overlooked.
+This workshop dives in and looks at those parts that are sometimes overlooked.

 One of the great things about React is that it is mostly leveraging Javascript.
-No need to learn a special templating syntax but rather diving into Array and Object methods makes your code cleaner and more effective.
+No need to learn a special templating syntax but instead having a deep grasp of Array and Object methods makes your code cleaner and more effective.

 The first chunk of this workshop didn't need any tooling at all - it was all HTML files that were edited and played with allowing the right concepts to be the focus of exploration.